 However, he grew up training at it from an early age in the Philippines until murder and crime incidents in his community in California, pressed him to improve on his skills and acquire more knowledge.
 Mabalon noted that Giron was prompted to revive his interest in escrima as a form of self-defense when eight student nurses, two of them Filipina, were brutally raped, beaten, tortured, and murdered in Chicago in 1966.
 In September 1968, Giron opened his own escrima school in Tracy, south of Stockton, to teach his largo mano system.
 (Literally "long hand" in Spanish, largo mano is a "long-range fighting technique that uses a 30-inch stick or blade to keep an opponent at bay.")
 He moved the school to South Stockton in 1973, and the club was formally named the Bahala Na Filipino Martial Arts Club in 1979.

-Other recorded escrima masters from this town are Benito Junio, a fellow BayambangueƱo from Brgy.
+Other recorded escrima masters from this town are Benito Junio, a fellow Bayambangueño from Brgy.
 Inirangan, who was recognized by Giron as being among his mentors.; Julian Bundoc of Brgy.
 Carungay; and Fructuoso Junio of Brgy.
 Telbang.

 References:

-- Dr. Nicolas Miguel, a relative of Giron - Dawn Bohulano Mabalon's "Little Manila is in the Heart" (Duke University Press, 2013), pp. 84, 249, 312, quoting Leo Giron's memoir, "Giron Escrima: Memories of a Bladed Warrior" (Los Angeles: Empire, 2006)
+- Dawn Bohulano Mabalon's "Little Manila is in the Heart" (Duke University Press, 2013), pp. 84, 249, 312, quoting Leo Giron's memoir, "Giron Escrima: Memories of a Bladed Warrior" (Los Angeles: Empire, 2006)

-- Acknowledgment (for originally tipping us about Giron and for donating the book "Little Manila is in the Heart" to the Museum): Joey Ferrer of Pittsburg, California, USA and Roxas St., Bayambang, Pangasinan
+- Acknowledgment for originally tipping us about Giron and for donating the book "Little Manila is in the Heart" to the Museum: Joey Ferrer of Pittsburg, California, USA and Roxas St., Bayambang, Pangasinan

 No comments: